kevinveenbirkenbach/cymais/roles/docker-nextcloud/vars/plugins/README.md

+# Plugins
-This folder contains the plugin specific configurations which willö be applied
+This folder contains the plugin specific configurations which will be applied